Analysis | Turns out that media coverage of the virus wasn’t just a ploy to hurt Trump

 Since Election Day nine days ago, the rate of positive tests nationally has jumped from 6.8 to 8.8 percent, according to the Covid Tracking Project.
 The rate of new confirmed cases is up 46 percent, and the number of people currently hospitalized with covid-19, the disease caused by the virus, is up nearly 30 percent.
 The number of covid-related deaths each day has risen 17 percent, with more than 10,000 people dying since Nov.
 3.

 Given these numbers, state leaders haven’t relaxed containment efforts; instead, they’ve increased them.
 The state of New York, a relative success story since it was hammered by the pandemic in the spring, introduced a new curfew meant to limit indoor interactions.
-The Republican governor of Utah ordered a statewide mask mandate given the virus’s spread.
+The Republican governor of Utah ordered a statewide mask mandate, given the virus’s spread.

 This entire thing is quite instructive about Trump’s approach to politics.
 His handling of the pandemic has unquestionably exacerbated its negative effects but largely exists outside of the context of partisan politics.
 But Trump, needing to rationalize his approach to the crisis, wrestled into his existing narrative about how everyone was out to get him — even as he waved away the risk it posed to similarly cast his response as the appropriate one.